Our Founder's Story

-My wellness journey started about 14 years ago, long before The Vitality Project, during my first year studying towards my Bachelor of Natural Medicine.
+I first became aware of the link between brain health and mental wellness in 2009 during my first year studying towards my Bachelor of Natural Medicine.
 At the time I was on anti-depressants for about the fourth time since my early 20s.

-Curiosity led me to an extra-curricular weekend workshop on mental health supplements.
+Curiosity led me to a weekend workshop on supplements for mental health, led an Australian naturopathic doctor.
 The day was transformational.
-An Australian naturopathic doctor speaking about the importance of taking control of your mental health.
-Through better nutrition, lifestyle, supplements and exercise, he believed that needing anti-depressants wasn’t a foregone conclusion or life-sentence.
+Through better nutrition, lifestyle, supplements and exercise, he spoke on the importance of taking control of your mental wellness and taught that needing anti-depressants wasn’t a foregone conclusion or life-sentence.

-"What we eat affects our mental state.
-Changing what we put into our mouths can change what our stomachs can process and therefore provide to the brain as fuel".
+"What we eat (and don’t eat) affects our mental state.
+Changing what we put into our mouths changes the quality of the fuel our stomach can provide to the brain".

-Although seemingly obvious now, back then, that realisation changed my future direction.
+Although seemingly obvious now, back then, that realisation changed my future direction, personally and professionally.

 Riding the Ups & Downs

-What a sense of empowerment !
-It led me to wean off the medication in favour for the best nutrition I could afford as a student.
-This lifestyle change, with regular exercise and healthier life choices, meant that I haven’t taken anti-depressants since.
+Taking back control and feeling empowered I weaned off medication in favour of the best nutrition I could afford as a student.
+Combined with regular exercise and mindful life choices, I haven’t taken anti-depressants since.

 There has certainly been ups and downs in my life over that time, just like anybody.
-I now view a decline in my mental wellness as my body’s way of signalling that lifestyle changes are required.
-When stress waves come, because I’m living healthier, the downs are less deep.
-The result is a return to a balanced state sooner.
+However, when I notice a dip in my mental wellness, instead of thinking there is something wrong with me, I view it as my body’s helpful way of signalling that beneficial lifestyle amendments are needed.
+When stress waves or curveballs come, because my foundation is healthier, the downs are shallower resulting in a return to a balanced state sooner whilst remaining kind to myself.

 Science and Nature

-I learnt that flavonoids (important chemistry produced by plants including fruits, vegetables, legumes and herbs) have an important evolutionary role as natural anti-neuro-inflammatories, which is fantastic.
+Flavonoids (important chemistry from fruits, vegetables, legumes and herbs) have an important evolutionary role as natural neuro anti-inflammatories, which is fantastic.
 However, this crucial chemistry is hugely deficient in the modern food supply.

-In a nutshell – someone experiencing depression may not necessarily have a serotonin deficiency.
-They may very well have a dietary flavonoid deficiency.
+In a nutshell – someone experiencing depression may be deficient in flavonoids, not serotonin.
 This is something that can be addressed and remedied relatively simply, naturally.

 Vitality and Freedom

-I have since completed my Masters in Applied Neuroscience through King’s College London.
-My fascination with the brain and the mind has only grown.
+Having since completed my Masters in Applied Neuroscience through King’s College London, my fascination with the brain and the mind has only grown.
 I am thrilled and beyond excited to take you on this journey with The Vitality Project team.
-Our mission to educate and (hopefully!) interest our community in the wonders of brain and mental health.
-What it is, what it means, the important link between the two.
+Our mission is to educate and interest our community in the importance of brain health as a fundamental factor underlying mental wellbeing.

 Wholeheartedly wishing you the vitality and freedom experienced through excellent brain and mental health.